mdneuzerling/ptvapi/README.md

 ## A note about route types

 The API recognises five route types: "Train", "Tram", "Bus", "Vline", and "Night Bus".
 Many functions have arguments such as `route_type` and `route_types` that expect a non-negative integer code representing these route types.
 To simplify calling the API, these functions will also accept a character description like those above.
 Under the hood, the functions will translate these descriptions to the non-negative integer codes that the API expects.
+For example, `routes(route_type = "Train")` is automatically translated to `routes(route_type = 0)`.

 ## Available functions